ingeniala/heybluekata/Characteristics/ac-usa-03.md

 ## Description

-The solution must ensure an omnichannel experience, meaning that the information showne in a given channel (e.g. mobile) should be the same that other channels at the same time (e.g. web).
+The solution must ensure an omnichannel experience, meaning that the information shown in a given channel (e.g. mobile) should be the same that other channels at the same time (e.g. web).

 ## Detailed definition